- How to Apply

 - Case Status

 After you have completed the steps included on the Fiancé(e) Visa Process, the National Visa Center (NVC) will conduct preliminary processing on your case.
 Your case will then be forwarded to U.S. Consulate General Hong Kong for pre-interview processing.
 You will receive a notification to complete the required visa application form (DS-160) and prepare the necessary documents.
-Once your case becomes qualified for an interview, you will be notified of your interview time.
+Once your case becomes qualified for an interview, you will receive instructions on how to schedule your interview.

 What can I expect on the interview date?

 All applicants, including children under 14, should appear at the Consulate General interview at the appointed time.
 Late arrivals may not be processed.
 Please bring all documents indicated on the checklist to the interview.
 Applicants will go through a pre-screening process, have their fingerprints taken, and be interviewed by a consular officer.